Chapter 20. Coordination Chemistry (Inorganic Chemistry)

 ○ Ligands approach from the x, y, and z axes.

-○ Strong repulsion with dz2 and dx2-y2 orbitals, which have a high probability of finding electrons along the ligand’s negatively charged axis.
+○ The ligand’s negative charge repels more strongly with the dz2 and dx2-y2 orbitals, where the probability of finding electrons is highest along the axial directions.

 ○ Comparison: d z2 = dx2-y2 > dxy = dyz = dxz (memorize)

-**Figure 7.
-Crystal Field Theory for Octahedral Structures]
+Figure 9.
+Crystal Field Theory for Octahedral Structures

 ④ Tetrahedral Structure